Mar Vista Animal Medical Center

 The nervous system involves millions of branching nerve fibers connecting and communicating with one another.
 The nerve ending of one fiber releases chemicals called "neurotransmitters" which bind to receptors on nearby nerve fibers.
 (In other words, one nerve sends a chemical message and the other nerve captures and receives it.
 This is how nerves communicate with each other).
 The chemical message may be one of stimulation (increased nerve/muscle activity) or one of inhibition (decreased nerve/muscle activity) depending on the type of chemical and type of nerve.
 Different nerve fibers carry different types of signals ultimately sending instructions to muscles or carrying messages of perception.

-To put this in more common terms, it is this receptor which is involved in the situation where someone who is anxious, stressed, or even angry might be more susceptible to physical pain.
+Amantadine was first used as an antiviral medication against influenza but it is mainly used now for its ability to inhibit something called an “NMDA receptor.”
+It is this receptor which is involved in the situation where someone who is anxious, stressed, or even angry might be more susceptible to physical pain than they would had they been calm or unstressed.
 Muscle cramps hurt worse, simple irritations are more noticeable.
 Everything just hurts more when experienced in the context of certain mental states.
 Another example might be persistent pain that continues long after the original painful wound has healed.
 There should not be persistent pain if one simply considers the present state of the wound yet pain continues.
 (This latter phenomenon of pain persisting despite healing of the original wound is often termed “wind up.”)

 Connection (more technically called a "synapse") between two nerve fibers.
 Granules containing neurotransmitters are shown as round blue-ish dots.